 Once you’ve decided on your new regular sleep pattern, it’s also important to see it as a priority in your life.

 Your bedtime shouldn’t just be something you hope happens at the end of the day.
 You really need to keep to it and not allow other things to invade that time.

-Of course there may be exceptions, such as childcare responsibilities or health needs.
-But there are things which eat into your sleep time which you could choose to change.
+Of course, there may be exceptions such as childcare responsibilities or health needs.
+However, there are things that eat into your sleep time that you could choose to change.
 For example:

 - If watching a film or your favorite TV episode, pause it and finish it tomorrow.

 - If you’re catching up on some work, put it aside before the late evening.
 Finish it off in the morning.

 - If playing video games, pause when you can.
 Don’t start any games you’re locked into and take hours to complete.

 In reality, we all know that social activities are also important to your overall well-being.
 But perhaps you could try to limit how often social events interrupt your schedule whilst you’re trying to get it back in line.